 Understanding your personal Malaria Risk:

-The map above highlights all countries in which there was at least 1 case of indigenously transmitted malaria in 2016.
+The map above highlights all countries in which there was at least 1 case of indigenously transmitted malaria 2016 (please note: this remains accurate in 2018).

 (All data above is published by the World Health Organisation)